June 17, 2022

 One of the student experiences is a new Interprofessional Community Scholars Program, which brings students together with people living in the Near East Side of Columbus to improve digital literacy and to assess and address gaps in their care.

-The ultimate goal of interprofessional practice and education is to achieve the “Quintuple Aim,” a term used in the health care realm that ties specific actions for change to improved health outcomes.
+The ultimate goal of interprofessional practice and education is to achieve the “Quintuple Aim,” a term used in health care that ties specific actions for change to improved health outcomes.
 The five measurables are improved patient experience, improved population health, reduced costs, improved care team well-being and improved health equity.

 What does success look like?